 My chair was so cold that I couldn’t stand it so I got up and switched to a wooden chair.

 I noticed right away that the wooden chair was a lot warmer than the metal one even though both chairs were sitting side by side in the shade.

 That got me curious about why the metal chair was so much cooler than the wooden one.
 Can you explain it?

-Rick’s answer: That’s a great question, Teresa.
+Rick’s answer: That’s a great question, Tammy.
 I’m glad you asked it.

 I used to wonder about this as well so I did some research to find out why metal feels cooler than other materials.